2023 USL League Two season

-The 2023 USL League Two season is the 29th season of USL League Two, a semi-professional soccer league in the United States and Canada.
+The 2023 USL League Two season was the 28th season of USL League Two, a semi-professional soccer league in the United States and Canada.

 The regular season began on May 6 and ended on July 18.
 122 teams participated in this season.
 Two additional divisions were added to the league this season, Nor Cal and South Florida, bringing the total to 18.